dgp3sy/pdf_app/README.md

 # Annual Report Processor

 Application to read scanned pdf documents of annual and quarterly report and prepare them for electronic filing.
 This is a project inspired by previous internship work in order to automate a process for companies in the future.
-Learn more about building this project here.
+Learn more about building this project by going to my [website](http://people.virginia.edu/~dgp3sy/python-processor.html).

 ## Getting Started
 ### Prerequisites